jjoc/ecidadania-ng/README.md

 Thanks and sorry for the inconvenience.
 But Don't forget ....
-It's DevOps's Area (Highly Flammable bits, here, are Free)
+It's DevOps's Zone (Highly Flammable bits, here, are Free)

 ## Status